npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 23 Apr 2024 14:38:07 +0530
 ### [After Columbia, it is now Harvard, Yale, MIT: How top US colleges are unable to contain Gaza protests](https://www.firstpost.com/explainers/after-columbia-it-is-now-harvard-yale-mit-how-top-us-colleges-are-unable-to-contain-gaza-protests-13762809.html)

-Article found but Couldn't summarize
-Officials in elite US colleges such as Columbia, Yale, Harvard, MIT are scrambling to tamp down the latest round of protests which kicked off Wednesday against the Israel-Gaza war.
-Students have been arrested and in-person classes have been suspended as the showdown between authorities and protesters continues
+Protests have erupted across elite US colleges, including Columbia, Yale, Harvard, MIT, Berkley, and NYU, in response to the Israel-Gaza conflict.
+Students have been arrested, and classes moved online to de-escalate tensions.
+At Columbia, the administration's actions to clear protests have raised concerns about free speech.
+Yale officials arrested protesters for trespassing, while Harvard suspended a student group for policy violations.
+MIT students set up encampments demanding a ceasefire and protesting the institute's alleged complicity.
+Amidst these events, the White House condemned antisemitism on campuses, emphasizing the right to peaceful protest without violence or intimidation.
+The situation remains tense as universities strive to balance safety, free speech, and community access.

 Tue, 23 Apr 2024 14:02:55 +0530
 ### [MDH, Everest row: What is the cancer-causing chemical found in Indian masalas?](https://www.firstpost.com/explainers/mdh-everest-row-ethylene-oxide-cancer-causing-chemical-indian-spices-hong-kong-singapore-13762767.html)